TNO/knowledge-engine/docs/docs/faq.md

 FAQ
 ===

-*Question*: may be a question of dummies, what is the time of validity of the information? is it specified in the graph pattern?
+### What is the time of validity of the exchanged information?
-- *Answer*: The validity of the information is not available by default, but you can include it into the graph pattern if you need it for your use case.
+The validity of the exchanged information is not available by default, but you can include it into the graph pattern if you need it for your use case.

-*Question*: There is a limited and defined number of KI.
-How do we proceed to "generate" all possible graph patterns and so associated KI ?
-- *Answer*: The KIs used should match and the KIs and their Graph Patterns are the end result of the SAREFization process for services.
-Also, if you need pilot specific KIs, you can agree on them within your pilot using SAREF or a pilot specific ontology.

-*Question*: what about ACKs of the requests?
-- *Answer*: There are no explicit ACKs.
-The Ask receives an answer of one or more KBs and the Post receives the BindingSet for the optional Result Graph Pattern.
-If you need an explicit ACK (for example with the turn on the light example in the presentation) you can use the result Graph Pattern to contain the ACK.

-*Question*: Is there any specific requirements such as RAM, CPU and disk space for deploying the KE ?
-Is there aditional components to take into account such as an external DB or it is all inclusive ?
-Is there OS specific configuration such as network or ports ?
+### Are there any technical requirements, e.g. RAM, CPU and disk space, for deploying the Knowledge Engine?
-- *Answer*: We do not have minimal requirements for the KE yet.
-Locally I am running multiple Smart Connectors just fine on my Intel Core i7-8650 CPU @ 1.9GHz with 16 Gb RAM, but it also depends on the amount of traffic of course.
+We do not have minimal requirements for the Knowledge Engine yet.
+Locally we can run multiple Smart Connectors on an Intel Core i7-8650 CPU @ 1.9GHz with 16 Gb RAM, but the requirements also depend on the amount of data that is exchanged.
-By the way, the current version (0.1.6) of the KE is a centralized one where all the Smart Connectors (with their reasoner) run on a server hosted by INESC TEC and partners create and access their Smart Connector via the REST Developer API of the generic adapter.
-A future version of the generic adapter will contain an instance of the Smart Connector (plus reasoner).
-Currently, an instance of the Smart Connector is self contained, so no external database is required.
-The future version will of course need to use the network (ports are not yet decided) to communicate with other Smart Connectors (and the Knowledge Directory).
+An instance of the Smart Connector is self-contained and no external database or storage is required.

-*Question*: A Knowledge Interaction (KI) is a basic graph pattern.
-I suppose that this means just a sequence of triple patterns.
-Does this mean that for example the ‘FILTER’ keyword can’t be used in the KI?
+For setting up your own Knowledge Network, including a Knowledge Directory, typically the following steps are required:
+1. Have a machine or virtual machine ready:
+	* Ideally configure the (virtual) machine to be in a DMZ network, separate from other critical/sensitive resources (good security practice)
+2. Deploy the Knowledge Engine and Knowledge Directory on the machine, i.e. deploy two Java servers.
+3. Configure the firewall to allow external communication to that (virtual) machine.
+   * Depending on the local infrastructure, configure a proxy (if it exists) to forward the requests to that (virtual) machine.

+A medium range (virtual) machine with the following requirements should be sufficient to set up your own Knowledge Network:
+* (Ideally) Linux-based OS
+* Latest Java SE installed
+* Outside world (inbound) internet access
+* Low/medium CPU (2 cores at least)
+* 16 GB RAM (nowadays a good minimum for a server, more is better)

+It is recommended that someone can access the (virtual) machine to collect any logs and troubleshoot when necessary.

+### How does the Knowledge Engine deal with privacy-sensitive information?
+The Knowledge Engine (and the Smart Connector) functions as a serving hatch and does not store any data that is being exchanged.
+All this data is stored in the Knowledge Bases which are responsible for protecting privacy-sensitive data.
+Within the Knowledge Engine we distinguish between *graph patterns* and *binding sets*.
+The graph patterns should not contain any privacy-sensitive data since they are part of the meta-data that is being stored as capability descriptions.
+This information is needed to orchestrate the data exchange.
+These graph patterns might also show up in the logs of the smart connector (at all log levels).
+The binding sets, on the other hand, _can_ contain privacy-sensitive data which will not be stored.
+Binding Sets are also not stored in the log files of Smart Connectors if these have a log level of INFO or higher.
+Keep in mind, though, that the Knowledge Engine functions as an intelligent broker between consumers and producers of knowledge.
+This might cause the Knowledge Engine to exchange your data with unexpected parties within the Knowledge Network.
+So make sure your knowledge network only contains trusted KBs.

+### Can we use SPARQL keywords such as FILTER in Knowledge Interactions?
+No, SPARQL keywords are not available.
+We do not use SPARQL, because SPARQL is only usable for a question/answer interactions, while we also support publish/subscribe and function call interactions.
-- *Answer*: Indeed, the FILTER keyword (of the SPARQL language) is not available.
-Although this is a very useful keyword and we would love to support something like that, there needs to be an equivalent of filtering in the reasoner and most of the time this is not there.
-We do keep this in mind when looking/making for a new reasoner, but I do not expect this to be available anytime soon (there is still research required, I think).
+Although keywords such as FILTER are very useful keywords, and we would love to support something like that, there need to be equivalent options in the reasoner and most of the time this is not there.
+We do keep this in mind when looking for/making a new reasoner, but do not expect this to be available anytime soon (there is still research required).
 Note that a Knowledge Interaction is more than a single Basic Graph Pattern (although it is the most important part of it).
 It also has a type (Ask/Answer or Post/React) and a Communicative Act (to convey the 'reason' for the interaction).
-Also, the Post/React KI have two graph patterns attached to them; the argument and the result graph pattern.

-*Question*: It means also that a SparQL query like you see below is a SparQL query and is not something that can be used at the KE REST API interface.
-Only the part within the brackets is a basic graph pattern.
-Is that right?
+Take for example the following SPARQL query:
 ```sparql
 SELECT ?sensor WHERE {
 ?building a saref4bldg:Building.